 What is "The Book"?

-structure that keeps the score from being nothing more than a disjointed medley of songs.
+The book (also called the libretto) is the least appreciated and yet most dramatically important element of a musical.
+It is the narrative structure that keeps the score from being nothing more than a disjointed medley of songs.

 Key Book Elements